Recent from talks

 ELJ Communications Center

-The Eugenio Lopez Jr. Communications Center (also called 9501, ELJ Communications Center, or simply ELJ Center) is the headquarters of the Filipino media and entertainment company ABS-CBN Corporation and its subsidiaries located in Eugenio Lopez Drive, Diliman, Quezon City, Philippines.
+The Eugenio Lopez Jr. Communications Center (also called 9501, ELJ Communications Center, or simply ELJ Center) is the headquarters of the Filipino media and entertainment company ABS-CBN Corporation and its subsidiaries located at Eugenio Lopez Drive, Diliman, Quezon City, Philippines.

 The construction of the building, which cost 6 billion pesos, began in 1995, but was delayed due to the Asian Financial Crisis in 1997.
 It was opened in 2000, and was occupied gradually by the company in the following years, expanding the area of its business operations.
 It is a PEZA Special Economic Zone, designated as an IT center.
 It is named in honor of Eugenio Lopez Jr., the chairman emeritus of ABS-CBN.
 The dedication of the building was held on November 4, 2010, in a ceremony that was attended by then-Philippine President Benigno Aquino III.